What are the pros and cons of digital freight brokerage, and how can technology be used to enhance the shipping customer’s experience?

 You know, one of the things that make our space a lot different than say, passenger traffic, is that if you’re going to catch an Uber or a Lyft, you can put in the type of car you want, where you’re at, and how many people—and that’s really all the variables involved.

-Well in our business, there are loading times, appointment times, product types (some drivers don’t like shipping different types of product), weight… I mean, I could go on with a list of 30 or 40 different variables.
-Those make it very complicated, which doesn’t mean that technology can’t help you solve it but a human needs to be there working with the customer.
+Well in our business, there are loading times, appointment times, product types (some drivers don’t like shipping different types of products), weight… I mean, I could go on with a list of 30 or 40 different variables.
+Those make it very complicated, which doesn’t mean that technology can’t help you solve it but a human need to be there working with the customer.
 They understand their preferences.

 At the end of the day, if you grab an Uber but it cancels out on you, that works in passenger traffic.
 But if you’re shipping for FEMA doing supplies and somehow the load doesn’t match up so it just falls off—that’s not an acceptable solution.
 Someone has to be there ready and able to provide that solution for the client if they’re going to be successful.”